RoboSats/robosats/README.md

-# RoboSats: Buy and sell non-KYC Satoshis.
+# RoboSats: Buy and sell Satoshis Privately.
 ## What is RoboSats?

 RoboSats is a simple and private way to exchange bitcoin for national currencies.
 Robosats aims to simplify the peer-to-peer experience and uses lightning hodl invoices to minimize the trust needed to trade.
 In addition, your Robotic Satoshi will help you stick to best privacy practices.